CheckThisCodeCarefully/TempiBeatDetection/README.md

 <b>Why Swift and not Objective-C?</b>

 Swift is actually an excellent choice for audio-centric projects.
 Apple has clearly rewritten or at least largely optimized large parts of the AVFoundation runtime for Swift.
 For example, while the equivalent version of this project running in Objective-C always maxes the CPU at 100%, the Swift version takes only about 14%.
 Additionally, Swift arrays are natively compatible with Apple's ```Accelerate.framework``` which provides massive performance gains when manipulating audio samples and FFT magnitudes.
-On the other hand, much of Apple's audio API is old and C-centric making it difficult to work with from Swift.
+On the other hand, much of Apple's audio API is old and C-like making it difficult to work with from Swift.
 I've tried to abstract that away into the ```TempiAudioInput``` class as much as possible.

 <b>Usage</b>